Lammual Stadium

 Lammual Stadium is a football stadium located in Aizawl, Mizoram, India.
 It is used mainly for football matches.
 It was one of the venues for the Northeast Games 2012.
 The stadium serves as the venue for Mizoram Premier League matches.

 Stadium

 The ground is a single tier stadium.
 The stadium has a seating capacity of about 5,000 spectators, which costed around 190 crores.

 History

 Lammual was started in the 1920s due to lack of level ground in Mizoram for troops to practice and it was decided to flatten a knoll to create a Parade ground.
-It took 5 years of Military labor under Loch's battalion to complete the ground.
+It took 5 years of Military labor by the Silchar Military Police battalion, under the command of Captain Granville Henry Loch (1859–1929), commandant.
 The cost of leveling the ground at that time was Rs 1,200.
 When the work was completed, the parade ground had a sheer cliff of 60 feet on side and 150 feet of filling in on the other.
 The cliff face of this field.